jandelgado/jled/README.md

 #### Candle

-In candle mode the random flickering of a candle or fire is simulated.
+In candle mode, the random flickering of a candle or fire is simulated.
 The builder method has the following signature:
   `Candle(uint8_t speed, uint8_t jitter, uin16_t period)`

 * `speed` - controls the speed of the effect.
 0 for fastest, increasing speed divides into halve per increment.
-Default value is 7.
+The default value is 7.
-* `jitter` - amount of jittering.
+* `jitter` - the amount of jittering.
 0 none (constant on), 255 maximum.
-Default
-  value is 15.
+Default value is 15.
-* `period` - Period of effect in ms.  Default is 65535 ms.
+* `period` - Period of effect in ms.  The default value is 65535 ms.

 The default settings simulate a candle.
 For a fire effect for example use call the method with `Candle(5 /*speed*/, 100 /* jitter*/)`.